-It should be noted that both RFMOs currently maintain fishing effort for NPALB at or below the average of 2002 - 2004 levels (e.g., IATTC Resolution C-05-02) and that has maintained the fishing impact on NPALB around or below the target reference point of 45% F{%SPR}.
+It should be noted that both RFMOs currently maintain fishing effort for NPALB at or below the average of 2002 - 2004 levels (e.g., IATTC Resolution C-05-02) and that has maintained the fishing impact on NPALB around or below the target reference point of 45% F%SPR.

-The ALBWG cautions that the fleet-specific catch and effort reduction per unit of SPR presented in this document (Figs. 1 & 2) will likely change if stock conditions (i.e. recruitment and/or selectivity or availability patterns) change in the future and it is recommended that the relationships presented in the advice be reevaluated if reference points are breached for the stock (i.e. if the SSB falls below the threshold or limit reference points for NPALB (30%SSB{current,F=0} and 14%SSB{current,F=0}),) or if exceptional circumstances are identified.
+The ALBWG cautions that the fleet-specific catch and effort reduction per unit of SPR presented in this document (Figs. 1 & 2) will likely change if stock conditions (i.e. recruitment and/or selectivity or availability patterns) change in the future and it is recommended that the relationships presented in the advice be reevaluated if reference points are breached for the stock (i.e. if the SSB falls below the threshold or limit reference points for NPALB (30%SSBcurrent,F=0 and 14%SSBcurrent,F=0),) or if exceptional circumstances are identified.

 All fleet groups exhibited strong relationships between catch and SPRs.
-The relationships for the surface fleet groups (JPPL and EPOSF) were slightly more variable and uncertain than for the longline fleet groups, due to these fleets predominantly catching juvenile fish (Ages 2-4).
+The relationships for the surface fleet groups (JPPL and EPOSF) were slightly more variable and uncertain than for the longline fleet groups, due to these fleets predominantly catching juvenile fish (Ages 2 - 4).
 However, there was still high correlation between catch and SPRs for these fleets.
 Based on these results the ALBWG recommends that changes in fishing intensity required by the NPALB harvest strategy can potentially be translated into catch reductions for all fleet groups.

 The relationships between effort and SPRs were found to be fleet-specific and tended to be more variable and often less correlated than for catch and SPR.
 However, the fleet groups using surface gears (i.e., JPPL and EPPOSF) exhibited moderately strong relationships between effort and SPRs.
 In addition, it should be noted that the WCPFC has adopted a harvest strategy for skipjack tuna in the WCPO (WCPFC CCM 2020-01) and the JPPL fishery, which targets primarily skipjack tuna, is managed using effort controls under that harvest strategy.
 It should also be noted that the JPPL fleet group exhibited a stronger relationship between effort and skipjack catch, as compared to albacore catch.
-The ALBWG therefore recommends that changes in fishing intensity required by the NPALB harvest strategy can potentially be translated into changes in effort for the management of surface fleet groups, JPPL and EPOSF.
+This was likely due to skipjack being the primary target species for this fishery.
+The ALBWG therefore recommends that changes in fishing intensity required by the NPALB harvest strategy can potentially be translated into effort reductions for the surface fleet groups, JPPL and EPOSF.